banats213/E25_41934_Structural/A3/README.md

 The main.py file will include all relevant functions and scripts from the analyst groups.
 The goal is for the combined script to smoothly incorporate every analyst script, to work effortsly on a given ifc-model.

-Analyst scripts included in main.py file:
+Analyst group scripts included in main.py file:
+-   GR20
--
+-   GR22
--
+-   GR23
--
+-   GR24
--
+-   GR29

 ---

+## 02 Model

+The ifc-model will be uploaded in the "Final tool" folder together with the main script and other relevant files.

+---

 ## 03 Markdown file

 A markdown file has been added in the A3 folder describing the tool itself and relating it to advanced building design.

-(not done yet)
+The file describes the process and stage of the group work and defines further tasks.

 Name of file: **A3_structural_tool.md**